adamschoenemann/clofrp/README.md

   - Add source-location to errors
   - Parsing and checking is pretty laissez faire with propagating and maintaining annotations, leading to possibly incorrect source-locations in errors
-- Check data decls and type aliases for well-formedness before elaboration
+- Check data decls and type synonyms for well-formedness before elaboration
 - Is OK to re-assign an existential iff it is the same type we're attempting to assign?
   - should never happen now since we maintain optimally-solved contexts
 - Improve inference for "unfold"